J-a-r-W-i-z/Distributed-Systems/README.md

 # Load Balancer

-This Docker containerized load balancer is designed to efficiently distribute incoming requests among a set of maintained servers.
+This Docker containerized load balancer is designed to distribute incoming requests among a set of active servers.
 It provides endpoints for adding new servers, removing existing servers, and retrieving details of existing servers.
 Additionally, a liveness checker thread monitors the health of maintained servers, taking appropriate actions in case of errors.

 ## Design Details